THE REPUBLICAN MUNICIPAL COMMITTEE OF FRANKLIN TOWNSHIP

 Section 6: NON-COMMITTEE MEMBERS VOTING PRIVILEGES

 In addition, all current Republican officials holding elective office, who are currently domiciled in Franklin Township and who have attended at least half of the Municipal Committee meetings in the prior year, shall be entitled to participate in the screening, selection and endorsement of Municipal candidates, and be entitled to vote.
 Qualified elected offices are: (a) Governor; (b) U.S. Senator; (c) U.S. Representative; (d) N.J.
 State Senator; (e) N.J.
-State Assembly person; (f) Somerset County Freeholder; (g) Somerset County Constitutional Officers (Sheriff, County Clerk and Surrogate); (h) Franklin Township Mayor; and (i) Franklin Township Council Member.
+State Assembly person; (f) Somerset County Commissioner; (g) Somerset County Constitutional Officers (Sheriff, County Clerk and Surrogate); (h) Franklin Township Mayor; and (i) Franklin Township Council Member.
 All individuals have one vote.

 Section 1: Amendments to these By-Laws shall be by approval of a two third (2/3) majority of members present at either the annual organization meeting or at any meeting where proper notice is given, called for the purpose of amending these By-Laws.
 When a meeting is called to amend these By-Laws, the proposed amendment shall be stated in the meeting notice which shall be postmarked or e-mailed not less than fourteen (14) days prior to the meeting date.
 In the event that a Committee member’s e-mail is undeliverable, the Municipal Chair will notify said Committee member in writing and said notification shall be postmarked no fewer than seven (7) days prior to said meeting.